zbmed-semtec/mlentory-etl-pipeline/README.md

 In the end, the system and the data it collects will help researchers and other interested parties find and pick ML models from different platforms to solve their particular problems.

-## How to execute the project
-There are different things you can execute in this project.
-- The first one is the whole ETL pipeline, which is the main component of the project.
-See instructions here: [ETL Pipeline](code/README.md)
-- The second one is the test component, which is the component that tests the ETL pipeline.
-See instructions here: [Test Component](test/README.md)

 ## Project architecture

 The project architecture is the following: